John-McPherson/Advanced-Front-End-Portfolio-Project-Back-End/README.md

 5. Go to the setting tab and click reveal config vars.
 Copy the URL value for the DATABASE_URL.

 6. Create the following config vars.
-CLIENT_ORIGIN, CLOUDINARY_URL, DISABLE_COLLECTSTATIC, SECRET_KEY
+CLIENT_ORIGIN, CLOUDINARY_URL, DISABLE_COLLECTSTATIC, SECRET_KEY, ALLOWED_HOST

 7. Populate DISABLE_COLLECTSTATIC with 1,  CLOUDINARY_URL with your CLOUDINARY details (if you don't have a cloudinary account create one), the SECRET_KEY with a random string of numbers.
 Do not share this data with anyone.

-8. Populate your client_origin with your makeComics clone.
+8. Populate your CLIENT_ORIGIN and ALLOWED_HOST with your makeComics clone.
 If you haven not created that yet follow the instructions for that [here](https://github.com/John-McPherson/advanced-front-end-portfolio-project-front-end).

 9. Click on the config vars section.